VladPrytula/reinforcement_learning_search_from_scratch/docs/book/ch08/chapter08_policy_gradients_complete.md

 3. Weight the policy gradient $\nabla_\theta \log \pi_\theta(a_t|s_t)$ by $G_t$
 4. Average over many trajectories to reduce variance

-Critically, this estimator requires **only rollouts**—no model of $P(s'|s,a)$, no value function bootstrapping.
+Critically, this estimator requires **only rollouts**---no model of $P(s'|s,a)$, no value function bootstrapping.
 This is model-free, Monte Carlo policy optimization.

 **Discounting convention.** We discount the return-to-go relative to the local timestep: $G_t = \sum_{k=t}^{T} \gamma^{k-t} r_k$.
 This differs from the global convention $\sum_{k=t}^{T} \gamma^{k} r_k$ by a factor $\gamma^t$ that does not depend on $a_t$, so both lead to identical gradients.

 **Remark (Connection to Control Theory).** In continuous time, [THM-8.2] connects to Pontryagin's Maximum Principle: the costate (adjoint) dynamics naturally arise from differentiating the Hamiltonian.
-We explore this in §8.6, and in discrete time Exercise 8.4 (Policy Gradient for LQR) together with the helper script `scripts/ch08/discounted_lqr_gain.py` shows how the policy gradient recovers the optimal LQR gain in 1D.
+We explore this in Section 8.6, and in discrete time Exercise 8.4 (Policy Gradient for LQR) together with the helper script `scripts/ch08/discounted_lqr_gain.py` shows how the policy gradient recovers the optimal LQR gain in 1D.

 ---